JorensM/gitnalytics/meta-todo.md

 PH Milestone todo:

 * ~~Design logo~~
+* Market research/competitive analysis: Before you do anything, take time to understand the environment that you'll be launching into.
+Do some market research to understand your consumers.
+Conduct a competitive analysis to understand your competitors.
+Figure out what's working for them, what isn't, and how they promote themselves.
+* Determine your value proposition/unique selling proposition
 * Create separate email for gitnalytics
 * Complete PH profile
 * Identify people who might support my launch